Skip to main content

 Note

-The certificate deployed to /Library/DeployCert using using this procedure will have priority over the Bitdefender CA SSL certificate that has been initially installed and trusted in keychain.
-Following this, Bitdefender Endpoint Security Tools for Mac stops using Bitdefender CA SSL and loads the new certificate instead.
+The certificate deployed to /Library/DeployCert using this procedure has priority over the Bitdefender CA SSL certificate, which has been initially installed and trusted in keychain.
+After this procedure, Bitdefender Endpoint Security Tools stops using Bitdefender CA SSL and loads the new certificate instead.

 2. Select Create Profile, followed by Platform: macOS and Profile Type: Templates.